ubuntudroid/Rialto/README.md

 It is worth noting that since V1.2.0 Rialto is case insensitive, so using a font name of “Pacifico” is identical to using “pacifico”.

 There’s really nothing more to this – registering your preloaded_fonts array using FontRegistrar does all that you need, and you just need to use the appropriate annotations within your string resources to make use of them.

+#### View Subclasses

+Using Rialto with View (EditText, TextInputEditText or TextView) subclasses is simple, but requires one additional simple step:

+Extend your subclass from the according `Rialto*` View instead of the support/material/appcompat class, e.g. use `RialtoTextView` as your `MyTextView` superclass instead of `TextView`.

+This will enable all Rialto features in your subclass as well.

 #### Java Interoperability